 - Departments/units looking to get AFS space for your group, sign up for an AFS Group Directory using Web Application Sign-up (Wasup).

-- Departments/units wanting to consider more file storage options, see the Michigan IT Services Portal.
+- Departments/units wanting to consider more file storage options, see the Backup & Storage page.